-This module is will engage you in experiential learning.
-Taking the starting point that “There are two goals in the experiential learning process.
+This module will engage you in Experiential Learning.
+Taking as a starting point that “There are two goals in the experiential learning process.
 One is to learn the specifics of a particular subject, and the other is to learn about one’s own learning process.”
-(Kolb & Kolb, 2008: 58), this module will introduce you to a range of quantitative and qualitative methodologies relating to advanced research practice.
-This knowledge will underpin a plan that you will develop for an action based research project.
-By taking an experiential learning approach, you will develop a deep and meaningful self-directed investigation.
+(Kolb & Kolb, 2008: 58).
+The Experiential Learning Model (ELM) developed by Roger Fry and David Kolb, presents a systems view in which learning is composed of four ‘concrete’ elements, namely:

 The course is structured into three ‘Trimester’ periods that are designed to both build your confidence and improve your level of ability across a range of design and academic contexts.